TopAgrume/SkyGuards/README.md

 1. **Report Generation and Kafka Streaming**
    - **Skyguards (Drones):** Generate reports stored in `./skyguards`.
    - **Kafka Stream:** These reports are sent to a Kafka stream for real-time processing.
+The Kafka setup is designed to be resilient, with multiple brokers / partitions / duplicatas ensuring data durability / safety.

 2. **Spark Processing**
    - **Spark Streaming (./spark-streaming):** Consumes reports from the Kafka stream.